AAFC-Bioinfo-AAC/quick-start-guide/README.md

 - citations template
 - license? suggest
 - file structure? suggest, joel will send recommentations, check bioinformatics best practices, can recommend like configs go here, etc.
 - reference genomes? make it a requirement in the documentation if necessary, file location suggestion and how to name them, best practice suggestion
+- changelog doc

+This README file will indate how to interact with the template repository to create and submit your own pipeline to the AAFC Code Catalogue?
+WE SHOULD HAVE A TEMPLATE BRANCH FOR PEOPLE TO FORK FROM?
+So guidelines are in main branch and template documents are in template branch (no fear of them leaving instruction comments in their actual files).

 ## Getting started